korvedae/bibsh_lm_korvedae/README.md

 The first one should be an normal '.conf' file, which just adheres to hyprland syntax.
 Use this for setting the usual hyprland keybinds, executables, env files.

-Todo: This probably isn't needed seeing as everything is generated at runtime.
-I could probably just have this script read the monitor parameters directly from hyprland, sift out the monitor names, then sort based on their id.
+~~Todo: This probably isn't needed seeing as everything is generated at runtime.
+I could probably just have this script read the monitor parameters directly from hyprland, sift out the monitor names, then sort based on their id.~~ This would remove the ability to set a stable order of monitors.
 The second one should be exactly named spconfig.json.
 This file is necessary for the script to function properly.
 Here are a list of it's configuration options:
  - Monitors: Array - List your monitors, making sure the first index is your primary monitor.